dedoc/scramble/docs/how-it-works.md

 The `/docs/api.json` route generates the OpenAPI document describing your API.
 Here is what happens behind the scenes.

 ## Gathering API Routes
-First of all, Scramble gathers your API routes by retrieving all routes from the application and then filtering them using `api` middleware.
+First of all, Scramble gathers your API routes by retrieving all routes from the application and then filtering them using `api` route prefix.

 You can customize this behavior by either publishing the package's configuration file or providing your own route filter function.